KILLYOUGUTSXXX/load-balancer/README.md

 # Simple Load Balancing

-A simple implementing of Load Balancing using Nginx + Node JS + Docker.
+A simple project to implementing Load Balancing using Nginx + Node JS + Docker.

 ## Installation
 Make sure you already install the docker & docker-compose,